 This feeling of powerlessness sends some people to convenience stores in search of lottery tickets or to a gambling casino, where the odds are astronomical (in the first case) and inexorable (in the second).
 In those cases, at least, people know the odds are against them.

-Unfortunately, desperation also sends some people to the stock market … with the same results.
+Unfortunately, desperation also sends some people to the stock market ... with the same results.
 People who go into stock investing in desperation often bring with them the same mindset (and the same lack of preparation) that accompanied them to the lottery window or the blackjack table.
-What they learn is that (as the title of this section notes) The Market Wants To Take Your Money.
+What they find out is that The Market Wants To Take Your Money.

 - Institutions want to take your money away.
 Large institutional investors control a wide majority of the equity capitalization in U.S. and global markets, and they count on individuals being both over-enthusiastic and over-discouraged.
 The individuals who push stocks up the last 10% or so to their tops are setting the table for institutions to sell and begin the stock's decline.
 And the last individuals who finally capitulate and sell a stock down to its low are tying a bow on the gift package for institutions, who will then quietly begin to buy up the discounted bargains.